5 Amazing Health Benefits of Mushrooms

-Many studies out there tout mushrooms as powerful prebiotics for feeding our microbiome.
-Prebiotics serves as food for our body's good gut bacteria-probiotics-which help with digestion, immunity, longevity, and a host of other health benefits.
-Mushrooms can radically transform our microbiomes, helping it repopulate with a host of various healthy bacterium.
+Many studies out there tout fresh mushrooms as powerful prebiotics for feeding our microbiome.
+Prebiotics serves as food for our body's good gut bacteria-probiotics-which help with digestion, maintaining a healthy immune system, longevity, and a host of other health benefits.
+Mushrooms can radically transform our microbiomes, helping it repopulate with a host of various healthy bacteria.

 One meta-analysis focusing on the health benefits of mushrooms found strong correlations between the prebiotic power of the fungus and immune function, weight, gut inflammation, colon cancer and neurological disease risk.

 Mushrooms Are A Great Source of B Vitamins